 - The rocker arms in turn open and close the cylinder head valves.

 When the timing belt breaks the camshaft will not turn.
 This in turn will lead to the rocker arms not moving up and down.
-So very first thing that we will look at is to see if the rocker arms are being actuated.
+So very first thing that we'll look at is to see if the rocker arms are being actuated.

 This is a very easy test and these are the test steps: